Interstitial lung disease

 Some patients with advanced ILD may need a lung transplant.

-Some patients develop heart failure and high blood pressure in the blood vessels of their lungs.
+Some persons with ILD develop heart failure and high blood pressure in the blood vessels of their lungs.

 Idiopathic pulmonary fibrosis has a poor outlook.